 How to Prevent Gum Recession

 Preventing gum recession starts with good oral hygiene.
-Brushing at least twice daily with a soft-bristled toothbrush and flossing daily are fundamental practices that prevent gum problems and maintain gum health.
+Brushing at least twice daily with a soft-bristle toothbrush and flossing daily are fundamental practices that prevent gum problems and maintain gum health.
 Regular dental visits are also key to avoiding gum recession.
 Professional cleanings and check-ups can catch early signs of gum disease before they progress.
 Dentists can provide personalised advice and treatment to keep your gums healthy.

 Implementing these habits into your daily routine is a proactive way to keep your gums healthy and prevent gum recession.
 Consistency is key to long-term oral health.